ASPLes/myqtt/py-myqtt/doc/myqtt.rst

           sys.exit (-1)

       # do a wait operation
-      vortex.wait_listeners (ctx, unlock_on_signal=True)
+      myqtt.wait_listeners (ctx, unlock_on_signal=True)

-   :param ctx: vortex context where the listener will be created
+   :param ctx: myqtt context where the listener will be created
-   :type ctx: vortex.Ctx
+   :type ctx: myqtt.Ctx

    :param host: the hostname
    :type host: String